weijia/django-ajax-search/README.rst

-django-selectable
+django-ajax-search
 ===================

-Tools and widgets for using/creating auto-complete selection widgets using Django and jQuery UI.
+A customizable AJAX-powered search for Django.

 Features
 -----------------------------------

-- Works with the latest jQuery UI Autocomplete library
+- Works with the latest jQuery library version
-- Auto-discovery/registration pattern for defining lookups
+- Displays instant search results as you type

 Installation Requirements